MrSoderman/Tiny-6502-Assembler-Disassembler/README.md

 - Assemble 6502 assembly code into binary machine code
 - Disassemble 6502 machine code into readable assembly
-- Supports the standard 6502 instruction set
+- Supports the full standard 6502 instruction set
+- Case-insensitive parsing of instructions and directives
 - Supports labels
 - Supports comments
-- Supports decimal, hexadecimal and binary numbers and addresses
+- Supports decimal, hexadecimal, and binary number formats for values and addresses
 - Lightweight and easy to use
 - Written in pure JavaScript, no external dependencies